microsoft/ELL/docs/tutorials/Active-cooling-your-Raspberry-Pi-3/index.md

 ## Optional: mount the active cooling system on the Raspberry Pi 7-inch Touchscreen Display

-Many active cooling solutions for the Raspberry Pi available online come in the form of an active cooling enclosure or case.
-While some of these work well, sometimes you don't want to enclose the Pi device in a case.
-This active cooling solution is compatible with the 7-inch touchscreen display.

-If you choose the touchscreen display, use the M2.5 x 12 screws to attach directly into the M2.5 standoffs that come with the display.
+Other active cooling solutions for the Raspberry Pi come in the form of an active cooling enclosure or case.
+While some of these work well, it isn't always convenient to enclose the Pi in a case.
+For example, an enclosed Pi cannot be mounted on the back of the Raspberry Pi 7-inch touchscreen display.
+This active cooling solution can be used with the touchscreen display, by screwing the M2.5 x 12 screws directly into the M2.5 standoffs that come with the display.

 ![Pi with Fan on Display](/ELL/tutorials/Active-cooling-your-Raspberry-Pi-3/Pi-with-Fan-on-Display.jpg)